johan-bjareholt/zentwm/README.md

 - Decide whether to use camelcase or _
 - (Partly fixed)Move code from Screen to Workspace
+- Add support for hooks at specific events

 #### Wont Fix
 - Upstream swc (until swc bug #20 and #21 are fixed)